qiqi-lu/napari-kld/README.md

 - `RL Deconvolution` : Conventional RLD algorithm using different type of backward kernels (including matched backward kernel [`Traditional`] and unmatched backward kernels [`Guassian`, `Butterworth`, `Wiener-Butterworth (WB)`]).
 The forward kernel, i.e., point spread function (PSF), is required.

 - `KL Deconvolution` : KLD using learned forward/backward kernels.

+**You can download the `"test"` folder  at https://github.com/qiqi-lu/napari-kld for testing, which save some 2D/3D images used for training and testing.**

 ## **RL Deconvolution**